How we work

 Chair: Joan Warner, CEO, Commercial Radio Australia

-The Technical Committee oversees the standardisation of Eureka 147, which is the basis for DAB/DAB+ and DMB technology.
+The Technical Committee oversees the standardisation of Eureka 147, which is the basis for DAB/DAB+.
 It ensures that receiver equipment and broadcast technologies are compatible.
 The committee also upgrades and advances the standard in line with other technical developments and looks to future-proof all DAB equipment (both receiver and broadcast based).

 Chair: Lindsay Cornell, Principal Systems Architect, BBC Future Media, UK